Analogy of the divided line: The intelligible world

-According to some translations, the segment CE, representing the intelligible world, is divided into the same ratio as AC, giving the subdivisions CD and DE (it can be readily verified that CD must have the same length as BC:
+According to some translations, the segment CE, representing the intelligible world, is divided into the same ratio as AC, giving the subdivisions CD and DE (it can be readily verified that CD must have the same length as BC):

 Plato describes CD, the "lower" of these, as involving mathematical reasoning (διάνοια dianoia), where abstract mathematical objects such as geometric lines are discussed.
 Such objects are outside the physical world (and are not to be confused with the drawings of those lines, which fall within the physical world BC).
 However, they are less important to Plato than the subjects of philosophical understanding (νόησις noesis), the "higher" of these two subdivisions (DE):

 Plato here is using the familiar relationship between ordinary objects and their shadows or reflections in order to illustrate the relationship between the physical world as a whole and the world of Ideas (Forms) as a whole.
 The former is made up of a series of passing reflections of the latter, which is eternal, more real and "true."
 Moreover, the knowledge that we have of the Ideas – when indeed we do have it – is of a higher order than knowledge of the mere physical world.
 In particular, knowledge of the forms leads to a knowledge of the Idea (Form) of the Good.

 Tabular summary of the divided line

 Metaphysical importance

 The analogy of the divided line is the cornerstone of Plato's metaphysical framework.
 This structure illustrates the grand picture of Plato's metaphysics, epistemology, and ethics, all in one.
 It is not enough for the philosopher to understand the Ideas (Forms), he must also understand the relation of Ideas to all four levels of the structure to be able to know anything at all.
 In the Republic, the philosopher must understand the Idea of Justice to live a just life or to organize and govern a just state.

-The divided line also serves as our guide for most past and future metaphysics.
 The lowest level, which represents "the world of becoming and passing away" (Republic, 508d), is the metaphysical model for a Heraclitean philosophy of constant flux and for Protagorean philosophy of appearance and opinion.
 The second level, a world of fixed physical objects, also became Aristotle's metaphysical model.
 The third level might be a Pythagorean level of mathematics.
 The fourth level is Plato's ideal Parmenidean reality, the world of highest level Ideas.